B271556/CellSize_Project/README.md

 Install R (version ≥ 4.3) from https://cran.r-project.org and RStudio (version ≥ 2023.12) from https://posit.co/download/rstudio-desktop/.

 ### 2. Clone this repository by using Git
 Download Git from https://git-scm.com/downloads (Windows/macOS/Linux).
-Install Git LFS (via winget install GitHub.GitLFS on Windows, brew install git-lfs on macOS, or from https://git-lfs.com).In a terminal (if using Mac) or command prompt (if using Windows), run the following command:
+Install Git LFS (via winget install GitHub.GitLFS on Windows, brew install git-lfs on macOS, or from https://git-lfs.com).
+In terminal (if using Mac) or command prompt (if using Windows), run the following command:

 ```r
 git clone https://github.com/B271556/CellSize_Project.git